-10 V.S.A. § 1252 describes the process by which the Secretary may establish a WMZ as part of the issuance of a discharge permit.
-The model used to determine the WMZ is based upon three precepts of domestic wastewater treatment facility discharges: 1) the use of coliform bacteria as an indicator of pathogenic organisms, 2) despite proper operation and maintenance disinfection failures may occur, and 3) a reasonably sized waste management segment provides a "buffer zone" downstream of the wastewater discharge in which contact recreation is not recommended.
+The Secretary may establish a WMZ as part of the issuance of a discharge permit as described in 10 V.S.A. § 1252.
+The model used to determine the WMZ is based upon three precepts of domestic wastewater treatment facility discharges: 1) the use of coliform bacteria as an indicator of pathogenic organisms; 2) despite proper operation and maintenance disinfection failures may occur; and 3) a reasonably sized waste management segment provides a "buffer zone" downstream of the wastewater discharge in which contact recreation is not recommended.
 If a disinfection failure should occur at the WWTF, the time of travel through this zone will provide time during which some pathogen die-off will occur and may also allow time for public notification.
 A WMZ is not a Mixing Zone.